 Branding Fundamental #2: Credibility

 Credibility begins by knowing yourself, your brand, and the core essence of your enterprise.
 You can’t stay true to yourself if you don’t know what you’re really about… your passion, your purpose and your promise.
 Write them down.
+That’s one of the things that all great brands have in common… They live by their brand values.

 It’s been said that branding is about promises kept.
 That’s how you build trust and loyalty.
 So don’t bullshit people about what you can do or deliver.
 (That’s another, very basic, branding fundamental.)